goinvo/goinvo.com/src/case-studies/mitre-shr.md

 Poster visualizations were installed within MITRE as a vehicle for sharing the team’s work and common vision for the SHR.
 System-level visualizations were used to communicate the SHR with the greater public at health IT conferences such as HIMSS, leading to hospital partnerships with organizations such as the Dana Farber Cancer Institute, and Brigham Women’s Hospital, where providers could test the SHR in real-life clinical settings.

 #### Validating the SHR at the point of care
-GoInvo’s design efforts led to buy-in for developing an oncology data curation interface [(Flux Notes)](https://fluxnotes.org/) using real patient data to demonstrate efficacy and functionality.
+GoInvo’s design efforts led to buy-in for developing an oncology data curation interface, [Flux Notes](https://fluxnotes.org/), using real patient data to demonstrate efficacy and functionality.